 Here's an example of the 36-foot lifeboat in action by the Coast Guard.

-Enjoy a picnic on the grassed area near the lake.
-Visit Oregon State Parks to reserve a campsite, RV hook-up, log cabin or yurt at Lake Marie in the Umpqua Lighthouse State Park.
+If you want to stay overnight on the shores of Lake Marie at the Umpqua Lighthouse State Park, visit Oregon State Parks to reserve a campsite, RV hook-up, log cabin or yurt.
 There are seven deluxe yurts, with TV's, a microwave, fridge and shower.

-Visitors also have access to an attractive ocean beach at Umpqua Lighthouse State Park, popular for crabbing, fishing and surfing.
+10. Visit the wild ocean beach at Umpqua Lighthouse State Park, popular for crabbing, fishing and surfing.